hphelion/documentation/devplatform/preview/windows_custom_buildpacks.md

 When you build and deploy a Windows application, the following steps take place:

 1. You will be prompted for connection data (Endpoint, login, and password), and whether to ignore SSL errors.
-You should check "Ignore SSL errors" in the dialog if your deployment environment uses self-signed SSL certificates.
+You should check "Ignore SSL errors" in the dialog if your deployment environment uses self-signed SSL certificates (such as HP Helion Public Cloud).

 	<img src="media/windows_publish_credentials.png" />
 2. Application settings are collected from <code>manifest.yml</code>.